jeremyButtler/alnSeq/updateLog.md

 # TODO or to fix list

-- Do final debugging of memory efficient Waterman.
 - Vector support for memory efficient Waterman and Hirschberg.
 - Add in a match matrix.
 Currently I am using a switch